dCache/dcache-book2/config-alarms.md

         ...

-Note that the storage type setting `alarms.db.type` must be defined either in the layout or `PATH-ODE-ED/dcache.conf` file because its default value is `off`; this can be set to either `xml`, or `rdbms`.
+Note that the storage type setting `alarms.db.type` must be defined either in the layout or **/etc/dcache/dcache.conf** file because its default value is `off`; this can be set to either `xml`, or `rdbms`.
 In the latter case, the standard set of properties can be used to configure the connection url, db user, and so forth.
 Before using the `rdbms` option for the first time, be sure to run:

             createdb -U alarms.db.user alarms

 to create the database; as usual, the actual schema will be initialized automatically when the service is started.

-For the XML option, the storage file is usually found in the shared directory for alarms (corresponding to `alarms.dir`); the usual path is `PATH-OD-VLD/store.xml`, but the location can be changed by setting `alarms.db.xml.path`.
-This will automatically be propagated to `alarms.db.url` and consequently to `httpd.alarms.db.url` if the two domains are on the same host; if they are not (and share this file path via a mount, for instance), be sure to set the httpd property in the layout or `PATH-ODE-ED/dcache.conf` on the httpd host to correspond to the new `alarms.db.url`.
+For the XML option, the storage file is usually found in the shared directory for alarms (corresponding to alarms.dir); the usual path is **/var/lib/dcache/store.xml**, but the location can be changed by setting `alarms.db.xml.path`.
+This will automatically be propagated to `alarms.db.url` and consequently to `httpd.alarms.db.url` if the two domains are on the same host; if they are not (and share this file path via a mount, for instance), be sure to set the httpd property in the layout or **/etc/dcache/dcache.conf** on the httpd host to correspond to the new `alarms.db.url`.

 As a rule of thumb, the choice between XML and RDBMS is dictated by two factors: whether it is feasible to share the XML file between the two services as noted, and how much history is to be preserved.
 While the XML option is more lightweight and easier to configure, it is limited by performance, experiencing considerable read and write slowdown as the file fills (beyond 1000 entries or so).
 If you do not need to maintain records of alarms (and either manually delete alarms which have been serviced, or use the built-in cleanup feature – see below), then this option should be sufficient.
 Otherwise, the extra steps of installing postgreSQL on the appropriate node and creating the alarms database (as above) may be worth the effort.

-Configure where the ALARMS service is Running
+CONFIGURE WHERE THE ALARMS SERVICE IS RUNNING
 -----------------------------------------------

 The alarms infrastructure is actually a wrapper around the logging layer and makes use of a simple tcp socket logger to transmit logging events to the server.
-In each domain, the `PATH-ODE-ED/logback.xml` configuration references the following properties to control remote logging:
+In each domain, the **/etc/dcache/logback.xml** configuration references the following properties to control remote logging:

             dcache.log.level.remote=off
             dcache.log.server.host=localhost
             dcache.log.server.port=9867

-As with the ALARMS service database type, remote logging is turned off by default.
+As with the `alarms` service database type, remote logging is turned off by default.
 Under normal circumstances it should be sufficient to set this to `error` in order to receive alarms.
 All internally generated alarms (see below) are in fact guaranteed to be sent at this logging level.
-Remote transmission of events at lower logging levels is possible, but caution should be taken inasmuch anything below `warn` significantly increases network traffic and could risk overloading the server or creating a bottleneck.
+Remote transmission of events at lower logging levels is possible, but caution should be taken inasmuch anything below warn significantly increases network traffic and could risk overloading the server or creating a bottleneck.
 This service was not designed to provide robust centralized debugging.

-If all of your DCACHE domains run on the same host, then the default (`localhost` value will work.
-But usually your DCACHE will not be configured to run on a single node, so each node will need to know the destination of the remote logging events.
-On all the nodes except where the actual ALARMS service resides, you will thus need to modify the `PATH-ODE-ED/dcache.conf` file or the layout file to set the `dcache.log.server.host` property (and restart DCACHE if it is already up).
+If all of your dCache domains run on the same host, then the default (`localhost` value will work.
+But usually your dCache will not be configured to run on a single node, so each node will need to know the destination of the remote logging events.
+On all the nodes except where the actual `alarms` service resides, you will thus need to modify the **/etc/dcache/dcache.conf** file or the layout file to set the `dcache.log.server.host` property (and restart dCache if it is already up).
 The default port should usually not need to be modified; in any case, it needs to correspond to whatever port the service is running on.
-From inspection of the `PATH-ODS-USD/alarms.properties` file, you can see that the alarms-specific properties mirror the logger properties:
+From inspection of the **/usr/share/dcache/alarms.properties** file, you can see that the alarms-specific properties mirror the logger properties:

          #  ---- Host on which this service is running
          alarms.net.host=${dcache.log.server.host}